NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

     from the entire stack - all the way from the Python frontend down to the compiler.

-    Here's an example of an error emitted from MLIR-TRT due to an operation inserted by Tripy during one of the lowering passes.
+    Here's an example of an error emitted from MLIR-TRT due to an operation inserted by TriPy during one of the lowering passes.
 Notice that we are able to explain exactly why the operation was inserted and which part of the user's Python code it originated from: